scallyw4g/poof/README.md

 # Documentation

-There's a [website](https://scallyw4g.github.io/poof/) with examples and an interactive playground if you want quickly give poof a try.
+There is a language primer and reference in [language_introduction.md](language_introduction.md)

-Proper documentation is currently a WIP, but there is example code on the website as well as in this repository.
+There's a [website](https://scallyw4g.github.io/poof/) with some more in-depth examples and an interactive playground if you want quickly give poof a try.

 # About

-`poof` is a 'metaprogramming language' that aims to bring some of the niceties of more modern languages to C.
+`poof` is a metaprogramming environment that aims to augment the C programming language with modern (and sometimes experimental) metaprogramming techniques.

 # Getting started